-If some of your fellow members seem full of beans it’s because some big exits have been announced recently.
-In May, PCA Predict was acquired by GB Group for £73.8m and Leyou Technologies bought Splash Damage for £125m.
-Last month, The Office Group sold its majority stake to Blackstone for £500m.
+There were some headline grabbing exits in 2017.
+In May, PCA Predict was acquired by GB Group for £73.8m; Leyou Technologies bought Splash Damage for £125m; and The Office Group sold its majority stake to Blackstone for £500m.

-The exit community of members planning to sell, or who have already sold, is growing within the Club.
-Unsurprising then that we had a full house for our June Speaker Boutique on ‘Planning for sale & beyond’, with a panel of experts and members sharing insights and advice on all stages of selling a business – from preparation and negotiation to life after exit.
+The exit community of members planning to sell, or who have already sold, is growing within The Supper Club.
+Unsurprising then that we had a full house for our last Speaker Boutique on ‘Planning for sale & beyond’, with a panel of experts and members sharing insights and advice on all stages of selling a business – from preparation and negotiation to life after exit.

 James Monico, co-founder of Cloudreach, which sold its majority stake to Blackstone in February, likened the process of preparing for sale to a bird of paradise.
 “Before the courtship, you need to make yourself attractive and make them come to you; whether it’s by winning awards or saying interesting things in the press,” he explained.

 It’s also important not to get carried away during the courtship.
 “During the sales process, be careful not to under-trade; get yourself a good FD to ensure your accounts balance with your forecast numbers,” he added.

 This point was echoed by Guy Mucklow, founder & CEO of PCA Predict (formerly Postcode Anywhere).
 “Don’t take your eye off your business,” he warned.
 “We got an experienced CFO on board who had been through two exits.
 You need a detail person who is on the pulse and can build a perfect data room.”

 Building the right senior leadership team will help you achieve the best price and the best exit.
 “It’s a hard adjustment for a founder to be told what to do by a new owner,” added Guy.